Fresh to Dried Herb Converter

 Limitations

 Ratios assume standard commercially air-dried herbs at typical grocery-store quality.
 Freeze-dried herbs are more potent and may need quantities reduced by 20–30%.
 Home-dried herbs vary in potency depending on drying method and storage conditions.
-Dried herbs lose potency over time — ground dried herbs maintain peak flavour for 6–12 months, while whole dried leaves last 1–3 years in airtight containers away from heat and light.
-Recipes using other ingredient substitutions alongside herb swaps should account for cumulative flavour shifts.
+Dried herbs lose potency over time — ground dried herbs maintain peak flavor for 6–12 months, while whole dried leaves last 1–3 years in airtight containers away from heat and light.
+Recipes using other ingredient substitutions alongside herb swaps should account for cumulative flavor shifts.

 Key Terms